GMShahzaib/outport/README.md

 # Outport

-Outport is an API testing and documentation library, that helps you document, test, and visualize your API endpoints.
+Outport is an API testing and documentation library that helps you document, test, and visualize your API endpoints.
 It offers a straightforward and organized way to define your API endpoints and display them in a user-friendly interface.

 ## Features